buttercrunch lettuce head

 You will want to use or cool the head of lettuce immediately after harvesting for an optimal outcome.
 Otherwise, it can easily wilt if left without access to its nurturing soil.
 If you’re going to use it immediately, you can also cut the leaves off individually from the outside of the plant at a height of about 1″ above the soil.

-Head of buttercrunch lettuce growing
+head of buttercrunch lettuce growing

-Cooking with buttercrunch
+cooking with buttercrunch

 Recipes for Buttercrunch lettuce

 One of our favorite ways to enjoy buttercrunch lettuce is with buttermilk ranch dressing!
-Wash and toss the leaves with some buttermilk ranch dressing and top with fried chicken from Popeye’s or your own home-fried chicken if you are a home chef.
+Wash and toss the leaves with some buttermilk ranch dressing and top with fried chicken or your own home-fried chicken if you are a home chef.

-Salad of buttercrunch lettuce with buttermilk ranch chicken
+salad of buttercrunch lettuce with buttermilk ranch chicken

-Buttercrunch lettuce salad with popeye’s buttermilk ranch chicken
+Buttercrunch lettuce salad with Popeye’s buttermilk ranch chicken

-Martha Stewart herself recommends using Buttercrunch leaves to make colorful spring vegetable salad.
+Martha Stewart recommends using Buttercrunch leaves to make colorful spring vegetable salad.
 You’re going to need carrot strips, sliced radishes, and alfalfa sprouts.
 Then toss it with white balsamic vinegar and extra-virgin olive oil.
 Put it in your favorite salad bowl and top it off with some light salt and ground pepper—and voila!
 You’ve got yourself a light spring salad, perfect for a quick lunch, or to pair with the main dish at your next family dinner.

 Buttercrunch is also famously known for being what holds lettuce wraps together.
 Grill up some chicken and wrap it in your fresh lettuce.
 Then add a little parmesan cheese, pour just a small bit of caesar salad dressing down the line, and you’ve got yourself a delicious Caesar-style lettuce wrap.
 The crunchy leaves will provide a satisfying crunch with the best flavor!

-Mary Jane Duford
+Mary Jane Duford - Home for the Harvest

 Leave a Reply